Blue spruce: Range

 The native range of the blue spruce is largely in the Central and Southern Rocky Mountains and moist mountain valleys and canyons to the west.
-In New Mexico it only grows naturally in the higher mountain ranges of the state such as the Sandia–Manzano Mountains, Sangre de Cristo Mountains, and San Juan Mountains, as well as on Sierra Blanca Peak to the south.
+In New Mexico it only grows naturally in the higher mountain ranges of the state such as the Sandia–Manzano Mountains, Sangre de Cristo Mountains, Jemez Mountains, and San Juan Mountains, as well as on Sierra Blanca Peak to the south.
 In Arizona the range is even more limited, growing in just Coconino and Apache counties.
 In Apache County it is found in the White Mountains in central eastern Arizona and the Lukachukai Mountains in the northeastern corner of the state.
 In Coconino County they only grow on the Kaibab Plateau.
 The blue spruce grows in every county in the western two-thirds of Colorado; approximately half of natural range of the species is in the mountains of Colorado.
 In Utah they are a locally common part of forests in the Uinta Mountains.
 West of the Uintas blue spruces are less frequent in canyons south of Salt Lake City.

 The blue spruce has only very rarely become naturalized outside of its native range and is not considered an invasive species.
-In North America has escaped from cultivation in the states of Minnesota, Maryland, Pennsylvania, New York, and Maine as well as in the Canadian provinces of Onterio and Nova Scotia, and it is considered naturalized in New York and New England.
+In North America has escaped from cultivation in the states of Minnesota, Maryland, Pennsylvania, New York, and Maine as well as in the Canadian provinces of Ontario and Nova Scotia, and it is considered naturalized in New York and New England.
 In Europe it has been found outside cultivation in many areas including Iceland, on Great Britain, in Norway, and Sweden.
 It is also known from France, Belgium, Germany, Switzerland, Italy, and Austria.

-In the former Czechoslovakia in the 1970s and 1980s large areas of forest died due to sulpher dioxde polution from coal fired power plants.
+In the former Czechoslovakia in the 1970s and 1980s large areas of forest died due to sulpher dioxde pollution from coal fired power plants.
 In the Ore Mountains the Ministry of Agriculture of the Czech Republic replanted many areas with non-native species including 8800 ha with blue spruce, second in area only to the birch tree.
 Small numbers were also planted on the upper plateau of the Jizera Mountains when new forests were established in the 1990s alongside the Serbian spruces (Picea omorica), although the majority of spruces planted were the native European spruce.
 Despite the large areas planted they have not established themselves outside of cultivation.

 In Eastern Europe they are an introduced species in the Baltic States, central European Russia, Bulgaria, and the Transcaucasus.